trotttrotttrott/things/README.md

 Add `pause: true` to pause it.
 This just dims its color a little to indicate you can skip it for now.

+### Time Tracking

+The amount of time a thing is open in your editor is tracked with csv files in `~/.things/time/`.
+Each thing has a file here as well.
+A row is added with the open and close time every time you open a thing in order to calculate the cumulative time you've spent working on a thing.

 ## Actions

 n = open new thing in $EDITOR